We inherit our parents’ genes, but what about epigenetics?

 What do we know about these epigenetic mechanisms, which have been the subject of intensive research since the beginning of the century?
 They involve a large number of cellular factors, the functions of which we are beginning to understand.
 Within chromosomes, negatively charged DNA wraps around positively charged proteins called histones.
 Hundreds of factors bind directly to the DNA or to the histones, forming what could be described as an “epigenetic sheath.”

-Monday through Friday and on Sundays, get free analysis and insights from our experts for a fresh perspective on the news.
+Monday through Friday and on Sundays, get free analysis and insights from our experts for a fresh perspective on current events.
 Subscribe today!

 Let’s first consider the simplest case of mitosis (cell division).
 Most cells must pass on their function—that is, reproduce the expression of their unique set of genes—to their daughter cells.
-A major upheaval occurs during mitosis, involving the grouping and significant condensation of chromosomes and, consequently, the DNA they contain.
-During this stage, the DNA remains wrapped around histones, but many proteins in the sheath are dissociated from it.
+A major upheaval occurs during mitosis, involving significant regrouping and condensation of the chromosomes and, consequently, of the DNA they contain.
+During this stage, the DNA remains wound around histones, but many proteins in the chromatin complex are dissociated from it.
 However, most of the marks on the DNA and histones are preserved.
-Thus, epigenetic markers will remain on and around the DNA.
-Once mitosis is complete, these marks will allow the daughter cells to rapidly reconstruct the architecture of the genes along the chromosomes, which will still carry the essential epigenetic marks and will once again be able to recruit the factors associated with their function.
+Thus, epigenetic marks will remain on and around the DNA.
+Once mitosis is complete, these marks will enable the daughter cells to rapidly reconstruct the architecture of the genes along the chromosomes, which will still carry the essential epigenetic marks and will once again be able to recruit the factors associated with their function.
 Epigenetic mechanisms therefore play a direct role in the inheritance of cellular function.

 Could this epigenetic information also be passed on to future generations?
 If so, the challenge is much greater.
-The information must be transmitted to the male and female gametes that fuse during fertilization to form the embryo’s first cell.
-This cell will divide to form the various cell types of the future organism.
+The information must be transmitted to the male and female gametes, which fuse during fertilization to form the embryo’s first cell.
+This cell will divide to give rise to the various cell types of the future organism.
 The stages of chromosome reorganization and condensation are even more drastic here than during mitosis.
-DNA methylation, histone marks, and the 3D organization of chromosomes are largely reprogrammed, as if the organism were striving to erase the epigenetic baggage accumulated in the previous generation.
+DNA methylation, histone marks, and the 3D organization of chromosomes are extensively reprogrammed, as if the organism were striving to erase the epigenetic baggage accumulated in the previous generation.

 Epigenetic transmission in certain species